laravelio/laravel.io/README.md

 # Laravel.io

 This is the repository for the [Laravel.io](http://laravel.io) community portal.
 The code is entirely open source and licensed under [the MIT license](LICENSE.md).
 We welcome your contributions but we encourage you to read [the contributing guide](CONTRIBUTING.md) before creating an issue or sending in a pull request.
-Read the installation guide below to get started with setting up the app on your machine. test
+Read the installation guide below to get started with setting up the app on your machine.

 ## Sponsors